 The financial commitment varies by organization and council.
 We can generally say the costs range between $200-$1,200 in a student’s first semester of membership, with higher commitments for groups with housing due to room and board and ‘out of house’ fees.
 The first semester is typically the most expensive because it includes fees for (inter)national organizations (initiation, paperwork processing, badges) and new member education materials.
 Membership dues over a students’ time in the organization supports (inter)national insurance costs and other headquarters fees and funds chapter experiences (academic workshops, social events, community service interests, etc.).
 In most cases, payment plans are available to assist students.
 We encourage students to ask good questions about financial commitment as they explore membership to fully understand the financial undertaking of joining a fraternity or sorority.

-We’ve developed a finance and facility information page that provides specific information by organization type we encourage to explore for additional information.
+We’ve developed a finance and facility information page that provides specific information by organization type, which we encourage you to explore for additional information.

 If your student joins an organization that has a chapter facility, there are typically one to two year live-in requirements, which comes with increases in the financial commitment (paying room and board).
 However, living in a chapter facility is typically less expensive than living in the residence halls or living in an apartment off-campus.
 We encourage students to ask questions during the recruitment/intake process regarding the financial and live-in obligation to the chapter if housing is part of the equation.
 CSU currently has an on-campus residence hall live in requirement for all first year students, thus students joining a fraternity or sorority in their first year do not live in their chapter facilities, if they have them, until their second year of membership within the organization at the earliest.